 I just got a COVID-19 vaccine.
 How long do I need to wait before I get pregnant?

 Since the COVID-19 vaccines are not live vaccines, there is currently no recommended waiting period before trying to get pregnant.
-In addition, if someone becomes pregnant after getting the first dose of an mRNA vaccine, there is currently no recommendation to avoid or postpone the second dose.
+In addition, if someone becomes pregnant after getting the first dose of an mRNA vaccine, they can still receive the second dose on time as scheduled.

 I am undergoing fertility treatment.
 Can I get a COVID-19 vaccine?

-The American Society of Reproductive Medicine (ASRM) states that people undergoing fertility treatment can get the vaccine.
-There is currently no recommendation to postpone fertility treatment after getting the vaccine or to avoid vaccination after treatment.
-However, people scheduled for procedures including oocyte retrieval, embryo transfer, and intrauterine insemination should avoid COVID-19 vaccination at least three days prior and three days after their procedure.
-This is not because being vaccinated is known to be unsafe, but because having common side effects from the vaccine might make it more difficult to monitor the person during and after surgery (such as knowing if their symptoms are related to the vaccine or to possible infection related to the procedure).
+The American Society of Reproductive Medicine (ASRM) recommends that people undergoing fertility treatment get the vaccine.
+There is no recommendation to postpone fertility treatment after getting the vaccine or to avoid vaccination after treatment.
+However, people scheduled for procedures including oocyte retrieval, embryo transfer, and intrauterine insemination should avoid COVID-19 vaccination at least three days before and three days after their procedure.
+This is not because being vaccinated is known to be unsafe, but because having common side effects from the vaccine might make it harder to monitor the person during and after surgery (such as knowing if their symptoms are related to the vaccine or to possible infection related to the procedure).

 Does getting a COVID-19 vaccine increase the chance of miscarriage?